DusanMadar/ScrapeMeAgain/README.md

 # scrape-me-again
 > WORK IN PROGRESS - some files are still missing ...

-*scrape-me-again is yeat another web scraping application written in Python.*
+*scrape-me-again is yet another web scraping application written in Python.*

 It uses **multiprocessing** heavily to get the work done quicker.
 [TOR](https://www.torproject.org/) in combination with [privoxy](http://www.privoxy.org/) is used for anonymity.
 Follow this guide for more information: [Crawling anonymously with Tor in Python](http://sacharya.com/crawling-anonymously-with-tor-in-python/).